AkhilGovan/OttoDIY-Arduino/README.md

 Whether you're encountering errors during code upload, seeking to personalize your Otto, or simply exploring the available functions, this guide has got you covered.

+I will go over setting up the Arduino IDE, uploading the code and modifying your OttoBot behaviour.
 We'll primarily focus on two crucial files: `calibration.ino` and `allmoves.ino`.
 The former is the backbone of your Otto's programming, containing essential setup and loop functions.
 The latter is a library of Otto functions..

 # 1. Setting up the IDE
 Once you have downloaded the [Arduino IDE](https://www.arduino.cc/en/software), open the calibration.ino file.